dgardiner89/adtax/docs/API_IMPLEMENTATION.md

 **Implementation Details:**
 - Key: `config:${sessionId}`
 - Returns `null` if session ID missing or config not found
+- Returns the **complete configuration** as stored (all variables with their types, values, descriptions, etc.)
 - Includes CORS headers for Figma plugin
 - If `x-api-key` provided, validates key and tracks usage
+- **The response contains exactly what you've configured** - no hardcoded values

 ---